DHP-stottepakke/pages/pages/dmp_supporting_info/support_04_store_protect.md

 >
 > What the 3-2-1 Rule Does Not Include
 >
 > The 3-2-1 rule does not include a backup routine.
 However, this is just as important because the best backup is useless if it is out of date.
 Automations (e.g., a cron job) on your servers are best suited for this, copying your data to the secondary storage every night.
-Or use central services, they already have backup plans.
+An alternative is to use central services with built-in backup plans.

 #### Is the storage solution associated with costs?
 In case your project requires storage beyond a basic level supplied by your institution, there might be associated costs.
-Often, it is good practise to familiarize yourself with storage costs upfront, so that they can be factored into your budget.
-In many cases the costs will vary depending on the needs and nature of your project and potentially by requirements from your funding source.
+It is often good practise to familiarize yourself with storage costs at the outset, so that they can be factored into your budget.
+In many cases the costs will vary depending on the needs and nature of your projectand perhaps by requirements from your funding source.
 If you are using commercial cloud storage, also consider that traffic in and out of the system might be charged.

 #### At the end of the project, what will happen with data in this storage solution?
 It is important to consider what will happen with data beyond the project period.
 This is particularly important when working with large data volumes.
 If applicable, indicate the termination date for the storage solution.

 ### File naming and folder organisation
-Consistent file naming and folder structures are an important part of organising data in your research project.
+Consistent file naming and folder structures are important elements in organising data in your research project.
 It is critical to be consistent and to make all of your project partners following the same convention.

 It is advisable to document the chosen file naming and folder structure strategy or principles.
 This will make it easier to understand the data at a later timepoint or for others.
 This can e.g. be done in README-files.

-There are different strategies for file naming and folder structure.
+Different strategies for file naming and folder structure exist.
 Please consult the chapters in e.g. the [RDMkit for life sciences, the CESSDA Data Management Guide, or The Turing Way handbook](support_04_store_protect#further-resources) for inspiration.

 ### Risk evaluation
-There are different risk considerations for your project you might want to carry out depending on the nature of your project.
-Some practises like carrying physical storage media can be associated with increased risks or violate regulation and laws.
-Thus project members should be informed about the risks and the risks should be mitigated where possible.
+You may want to carry out different risk considerations depending on the nature of your project.
+Some practises, like carrying around physical storage media, can be associated with increased risks or violate regulation and laws.
+Thus project members should be informed about the risks, which should be mitigated where possible.